-- 24.1 Employees will work in accordance with a fortnightly roster which includes the ordinary hours of work. - The roster will set out employees' daily ordinary working hours and starting and finishing times and will be displayed in the new electronic rostering system for employees at least seven days before the commencement of the roster period.
-The roster must: - (a) not roster any employee to work for more than eight shifts in any nine consecutive days - (b) make provision for a minimum of two consecutive days off each week except where alternative arrangements are made by agreement between the employer and employee concerned - (c) not be changed without a minimum of four weeks' notice.

-Provided that by agreement between the employer and the employee changes to rosters may occur without the need for 4 weeks' notice to be given.

-Provided further an employee's place on the roster shall not be changed except with a week's notice of such change, or payment of the relevant overtime rate for all hours that would have been worked by the employee during the period of notice not given.
-Overtime will not be payable where the change to the employee's roster is made by mutual consent.

-- 24.3 Unless the employer otherwise agrees, an employee desiring a roster change will give seven days' notice except where the employee is ill or in an emergency. - Seven days' notice of a change of roster will be given by the employer to an employee.
+- 25.1 Employees will work in accordance with a fortnightly roster which includes the ordinary hours of work. - 25.2 The roster will set out employees' daily ordinary working hours and starting and finishing times and will be displayed in the new electronic rostering system for employees at least seven days before the commencement of the roster period.
+The roster must: - (a) not roster any employee to work for more than eight shifts in any nine consecutive days - (b) make provision for a minimum of two consecutive days off each week except where alternative arrangements are made by agreement between the employer and employee concerned - (c) not be changed without a minimum of four weeks' notice. - (d) Provided that by agreement between the employer and the employee changes to rosters may occur without the need for 4 weeks' notice to be given. - (c) Provided further an employee's place on the roster shall not be changed except with a week's notice of such change, or payment of the relevant overtime rate for all hours that would have been worked by the employee during the period of notice not given.
+Overtime will not be payable where the change to the employee's roster is made by mutual consent. - 25.3 Unless the employer otherwise agrees, an employee desiring a roster change will give seven days' notice except where the employee is ill or in an emergency. - 25.4 Seven days' notice of a change of roster will be given by the employer to an employee.
 Except that, a roster may be altered at any time to enable the functions of the facility to be carried out where another employee is absent from work due to illness or in an emergency.
-Where any such alteration requires an employee working on a day which would otherwise have been the employee's day off, the day off instead will be as mutually arranged. - 24.5 The roster and changes to the roster may be communicated to an employee in a range of ways including: hard copy in a place conveniently accessible to an employee, text message or by accessing the electronic portal. - 24.6 It is not obligatory for the employer to display any roster of ordinary hours of work of members of the casual or relieving staff. - 24.7 Both parties can agree to a roster being altered at any time: - (a) so as to enable the service of the organisation to be carried on; or - (b) where another employee is un-expectedly absent from duty; or - (c) in the event of an emergency; or - (d) where the employer and employee/s affected agree.
+Where any such alteration requires an employee working on a day which would otherwise have been the employee's day off, the day off instead will be as mutually arranged. - 25.5 The roster and changes to the roster may be communicated to an employee in a range of ways including: hard copy in a place conveniently accessible to an employee, text message or by accessing the electronic portal. - 25.6 It is not obligatory for the employer to display any roster of ordinary hours of work of members of the casual or relieving staff. - 25.7 Both parties can agree to a roster being altered at any time: - 25.7.1 so as to enable the service of the organisation to be carried on; or - 25.7.2 where another employee is un-expectedly absent from duty; or - 25.7.3 in the event of an emergency; or - 25.7.4 where the employer and employee/s affected agree.

-25. Saturday and Sunday Work
+26. Saturday and Sunday Work

-- 25.1 Where a shiftworker is rostered to work ordinary hours between midnight Friday and midnight Saturday, they will be paid a loading of 50% of their ordinary rate of pay for the hours worked during this period. - Where a shiftworker is rostered to work ordinary hours between midnight Saturday and midnight Sunday, they will be paid a loading of 100% of their ordinary rate of pay for the hours worked during this period.
+- 26.1 Where a shiftworker is rostered to work ordinary hours between midnight Friday and midnight Saturday, they will be paid a loading of 50% of their ordinary rate of pay for the hours worked during this period. - 26.2 Where a shiftworker is rostered to work ordinary hours between midnight Saturday and midnight Sunday, they will be paid a loading of 100% of their ordinary rate of pay for the hours worked during this period.

-26. Breaks
+27. Breaks

-26.1 Meal Breaks
+Meal Breaks